Degeneracy is OK: Logarithmic Regret for Network Revenue Management with Indiscrete Distributions: Problem Formulation and Our Approach

 \textbf{A tighter relaxation of the offline allocation.} Our improvement comes from using a tighter relaxation than the ex-ante relaxation as an upper bound of the offline allocation.
 Our relaxation is that for each sample path, we relax the integral decision of the offline allocation to be fractional, and we take an expectation over the sample path.
 Such an LP relaxation of the offline allocation has been derived in \cite{bumpensanti2020re} and \cite{vera2021bayesian} in the discrete setting and we derive it here for general distributions.
 Then, by following a myopic regret approach described in \Cref{sec:GDescription}, we are able to bound the regret incurred at each period by the variance of the dual variable of the LP relaxation of the offline allocation, no matter what the remaining capacities are.
 Note that we do not need to consider the optimal basis of the ex-ante relaxation to bound the myopic regret.
 This is the key distinction between our approach and the martingale-based approach in \cite{li2021online, balseiro2021survey, bray2022logarithmic}, which would require a non-degeneracy assumption to guarantee the optimal basis remains fixed in their analysis.

-\textbf{An improvement on the dual convergence bound.} Another improvement we make is regarding the variance of the dual variable of the LP relaxation of the offline allocation, which is referred to as ``dual convergence'' in \cite{li2021online} and requires the second-order growth condition of the Lagrangian dual function of the ex-ante relaxation.
-Note that if one assumes the distribution to be known, then the martingale-based approach in \cite{li2021online} would not require a bound on the ``dual convergence''.
-Instead, as shown in Theorem 1 of \cite{balseiro2021survey}, the martingale property itself is enough to prove the regret bound.
-The ``dual convergence'' is needed in \cite{li2021online} because they allow the distribution to be unknown and they use the sample average problem to estimate the dual variable, where the data comes from the past periods, and the ``dual convergence'' is needed to bound the estimation error.
-To be specific, when there are $s$ data points, \cite{li2021online} prove the ``dual convergence'' bound to be at the order of $O(\frac{\log\log s}{s})$, which we improve to $O(\frac{1}{s})$.
-To obtain this improvement, we utilize both ways of splitting the whole space into a set of small cubes with exponentially increasing edge lengths in \cite{huber1967under} and \cite{li2021online} to give a probability bound on difference scenarios.
-To illustrate the main idea, we denote by $\tbmu$ the dual variable of the sample average problem and $\hbmu$ the dual variable of the ex-ante relaxation.
-Then, we apply the approach in \cite{huber1967under} to obtain a bound on $P(|\tbmu-\hbmu|\geq\eps)$, which is derived from Chebyshev's inequality.
-However, we note that when $\eps>\sqrt{\frac{1}{s}}$, the approach in \cite{li2021online}, which is based on the Hoeffding's inequality, would give us a tighter probability bound.
-Therefore, by applying different ways to bound $P(|\tbmu-\hbmu|\geq\eps)$ for different ranges of $\eps$, we get a tighter bound on the ``dual convergence'' $\mathbb{E}[\|\tbmu-\hbmu\|_2^2]$.
+\textbf{A dual convergence bound.} A second element of our approach is the dual convergence bound, which regards the variance of the dual variable of the LP relaxation of the offline allocation.
+To be specific, when there are $s$ data points, we prove the dual convergence bound to be at the order of $O(\frac{1}{s})$.
+To obtain this result, we utilize both ways of splitting the whole space into a set of small cubes with exponentially increasing edge lengths in \cite{huber1967under} and \cite{li2021online}.
+Denote by $\tbmu$ the dual variable of the sample average problem and $\hbmu$ the dual variable of the ex-ante relaxation.
+Then, we apply the approach in \cite{huber1967under} to obtain a bound on $P(|\tbmu-\hbmu|\geq\eps)$.
+However, we note that when $\eps>\sqrt{\frac{1}{s}}$, the approach in \cite{li2021online} would give us a tighter probability bound.
+Therefore, by applying different ways to bound $P(|\tbmu-\hbmu|\geq\eps)$ for different ranges of $\eps$, we get a $O(\frac{1}{s})$ bound on the dual convergence $\mathbb{E}[\|\tbmu-\hbmu\|_2^2]$.